 The thing is, though, even if you manage to solve the problem for that specific issue (think, using duct tape to piece a machine back together, use a fire extinguisher to kill a spontaneous fire, etc.), your work is not really done.
 Unless you determine the root cause of the problem, as in, what caused it, the problem is bound to arise again.

 The 5 Whys method is a popular process improvement and problem-solving technique, allowing you to determine what caused any given problem.

 So What’s the 5 Whys Method?

 The 5 Whys, as we’ve already mentioned, is a technique used for determining the root cause of any given issue.
 The gist of it is, whenever something goes wrong, you keep asking “why?” five times until you determine what the problem really is.
-Here’s a practical example to give you a better idea of how this works.
+Below is a practical example to give you a better idea of how this works.

 You’re a sales manager in a software company.
 At the end of Q2, on a meeting with management, you realize that the sales are down significantly compared to the past year (and not hitting the KPIs, to boot).
 You organize a meeting with the rest of the management team and conduct the 5 Whys analysis…

 - Because the sales team isn’t closing as many leads as before

 - Because the leads are weaker and significantly harder to sell to

 - The marketing team has been trying out new lead generation partners

 - Because the finance department denied working with the old partner